AndresMpa/babylon/doc/bd/ORM.md

 you switch quicky from on RDMS to other if it is needed; also make easier connection process, in Sequelize connection are a driven by a singleton like pool connections on Postgres

+## Migrations

+Migrations are like version controls on BD, those are large pieces of code that allow ORM to make changes on BD tables, they are really useful, sometimes Migrations can change critical information, that's why Sequelize suggests not to use sync() method, this method run Migrations when we start the service so it is okay for development mode, but it's a bad idea on production this is quite dangerous